Roman Dmowski: Post-World War I

-Later life
+In independent Poland

+On the sidelines

 Dmowski was a deputy to the 1919 Legislative Sejm, but he attended only a single session, seeing the Sejm as too chaotic for him to exert much influence; he also spent much of that year either in Paris or recuperating from a lung infection, in Algeria.
 He reorganized endecja into a new party, Popular National Union (Związek Ludowo-Narodowy).
 During the Polish-Soviet War he was a member of the Council of National Defense and a vocal critic of Piłsudski's policies.
 In the aftermath of the war, Polish eastern borders were similar, if somewhat smaller, from what became known as Dmowski's Line.

 When the time came to write a Polish constitution in the early 1920s, the National Democrats insisted upon a weak presidency and strong legislative branch.
 Dmowski was convinced that Piłsudski would become president and saw a weak executive mandate as the best way of crippling his rival.
 The constitution of 1921 did indeed outline a government with a weak executive branch.
 When Gabriel Narutowicz, a friend of Piłsudski, was elected president by the Sejm in 1922, he was seen by many among endecja as having been elected with the support of the parties representing the national minorities, with the notable backing of the Polish Jewish politician Yitzhak Gruenbaum.
 After Narutowicz's election, the National Democrats started a major campaign of vilification of the "Jewish president" elected by "foreigners".
-Subsequently, a fanatical National Democratic supporter, painter Eligiusz Niewiadomski assassinated Narutowicz.
+Subsequently, a fanatical nationalist, painter Eligiusz Niewiadomski assassinated Narutowicz.

+Minister of Foreign Affairs

+On 27 October 1923, Wincenty Witos cabinet was reshuffled, and Dmowski took the position of Minister of Foreign Affairs, replacing Marian Seyda.
+He was one of the leading figures in the government.
+In the inner circle of decision-makers, he was supposed to represent the “hard line", advocating confrontation and breaking the striking movement.